cfwheels/cfwheels/guides/command-line-tools/cli-commands.md

 ## `wheels generate view`
 ## `wheels generate test`
 ## `wheels dbmigrate`
 This is another namespace with sub commands within it.
+It also has an alias of `wheels db` which allows you to shorten the command you need to type.

 ## `wheels dbmigrate info`
 ## `wheels dbmigrate latest`
 ## `wheels dbmigrate up`